andreasdr/minitscript/README.md

 ...
 ```

-Iterating byte arrays using ByteArray.length() and ByteArray.get():
+Iterating byte arrays using ByteArray::length() and ByteArray::get():
 ```
 ...
 	$i = 0